Volatile vapour drift risk

 - Living in harmony pesticides and bees — Information on managing risks associated with agricultural spraying near apiary sites.

-- Recognising surface temperature inversions — It is unsafe to spray when conditions favour surface temperature inversions, due to the potential for spray drift.
+- Recognising surface temperature inversions — It's unsafe to spray when surface temperature inversions may occur.
+This increases the chance of spray drift.
 Learn how to identify weather conditions associated with surface temperature inversions.

-- Spray drift restraints and mandatory buffer zones — This page explains some of the operating principles in relation to spray drift risk such as how to correctly apply mandatory buffer zone labels.
+- Spray drift restraints and mandatory buffer zones — This page explains how to manage spray drift risks.
+It covers the correct use of mandatory buffer zone labels.

-- Visual Guide to estimating wind speed — This guide is not intended as a substitute for electronic hand held weather meters, which are available from spray equipment suppliers.
+- Visual Guide to estimating wind speed — This guide is not a replacement for hand-held weather meters.
+You can find these at spray equipment suppliers.